FebinSebastian02/Project-7_Auto-Decision_Maker/Readme.txt

 4) choice() from random module was used to pick a random anime from the list.
 5) if else conditions were used to determine whether the user needs to use the program or not.

-Status of the project:- Completed
+Status of the project:- Incomplete